saptak/saptak.github.io/_posts/2015-08-13-processing-data-pipeline-with-apache-falcon.markdown

 ###Downloading and staging the dataset

 Now let's stage the dataset using the commandline.
+Although we perform many of these file operations below using the command line, you can also do the same with the `HDFS Files View` in Ambari.

 First SSH into the Hortonworks Sandbox with the command:

 ![](http://www.dropbox.com/s/tzsxvsnxfo26jn7/Screenshot_2015-04-13_07_58_43.png?dl=1)